-We have developed a semi-automated data-processing pipeline specifically for NGS experiments (ChIP-Seq, DNase-Seq and RNA-Seq).
+We have developed a semi-automated data-processing pipeline specifically for NGS experiments (ChIP-Seq, DNase-Seq, RNA-Seq and ATAC-Seq).
 The pipeline can accommodate datasets from the public domain as well as private ones.

 We have made use of several open-source tools to develop our pipelines.
 Briefly, all the pipelines start by processing the raw data as described below: